BurntSushi/blog/content/post/rust-regex-syntax-extensions.md

 url = "rust-regex-syntax-extensions"
 +++

+**WARNING:** <em>2018-04-12</em>: The code snippets for this post are no longer available.
+This is just as well anyway, since they all depended on an unstable internal compiler interface, which hasn't existed for years.

 A few weeks ago, I set out to add regular expressions to the [Rust](http://www.rust-lang.org/) distribution with an implementation and feature set heavily inspired by